Loading Events

 Dr. Jonathan Wilson’s works have been performed at the Ann Arbor Film Festival, European Media Art Festival, ICMC, SICMF, SEAMUS, NYCEMF, MUSELAB, NSEME, Napoleon Electronic Music Festival, Iowa Music Teachers Association State Conference, and Midwest Composers Symposium.
 He is the winner of the 2014 Iowa Music Teachers Association Composition Competition.
 Jonathan has studied composition with Lawrence Fritts, Josh Levine, David Gompper, James Romig, James Caldwell, Paul Paccione, and John Cooper.
 In addition, studies in conducting have been taken under Richard Hughey and Mike Fansler.
 Jonathan is a member of Society of Composers, Inc., SEAMUS, ICMA, and the Iowa Composers Forum.

-Christopher Dobrian: I dreamed of Naïma
+Christopher Dobrian: I Dreamed of Naïma

 I Dreamed of Naïma for vibraphone and interactive computer system references a composition by John Coltrane in fragmented and distorted fashion, as if recollected in a dream.
 The computer program, written in Max for Live, senses the sound of the vibraphone, and algorithmically adds its own sounds to extend and elaborate the instrumental sound.
 The 7-minute piece mixes composition and improvisation, with the computer performing interactively and responsively (with no attending technician needed), such that each performance is unique.